Professional Funeral Live Streaming Across the UK

 Simple viewing link for family and friends

-I provide an easy viewing link that works on any device.
-There are no apps to install or accounts to create — viewers simply click the link on their phone, tablet, laptop or smart TV to watch the funeral online.
+I provide an easy link that works on any device — no apps to install or accounts to create.
+Viewers simply click on their phone, tablet, laptop or smart TV and watch.

 Two-camera professional coverage

-Every funeral I stream uses a two-camera setup as standard.
-One camera provides a wide view of the ceremony while the second captures closer moments — creating a more complete and engaging experience and ensuring nothing is missed.
+Every stream uses a two-camera setup as standard: one camera holds a wide view of the ceremony while the second captures closer moments, so nothing is missed and the experience feels complete for those at home.

-Audio is just as important as video.
-I carefully position microphones so that readings, tributes, prayers and music are captured clearly for those watching remotely, with everything set up discreetly before the service begins.
+Audio matters as much as picture.
+I carefully position microphones so readings, tributes, prayers and music are captured clearly for those watching remotely, all set up discreetly before the service begins.

-I regularly stream more complex services — including graveside and outdoor funerals, where sound, wind and mobile coverage need careful management, and military funerals, where timing, protocol and discretion are especially important.
 I bring my own professional bonded 4G/5G mobile internet to every service, so I'm never dependent on the venue's Wi-Fi.
-This means I regularly stream from rural churches, countryside crematoria, gravesides, woodland burial grounds and other outdoor locations where fixed internet is not available.
+This means I regularly stream from rural churches, countryside crematoria, gravesides, woodland burial grounds and other outdoor settings where fixed internet simply isn't available.
+I also handle more complex services — graveside and outdoor funerals where wind and signal need managing, and military funerals where timing, protocol and discretion are especially important.

-If either of these applies to the service you are arranging, you may find my guides to live streaming a graveside funeral and how to live stream a military funeral helpful.
+If either applies to your service, my guides to live streaming a graveside funeral and how to live stream a military funeral may help.

-Family and friends can watch the funeral live in real time, wherever they are in the world.
-The recording also remains available online for up to 12 months, so loved ones can revisit the service or watch it later if they could not join live.
+Family and friends can watch live in real time, wherever they are in the world, and the recording remains available online for up to 12 months so anyone who couldn't join live can watch later.
+To see how different services are set up, visit my funeral streaming examples.

 Planning and setup